yinyanfr/comic-dl/README.md

 Options:
   -a, --archive           Optional: Output zip or cbz archive grouped by chapters.
   -b, --batch             Optional: Set the number or images to be downloaded simultaneously, default to 10.
-  -c, --cookie            Optional (but recommanded): Provide the path to a text file that contains your cookie.
+  -C, --chapters          Optional: Only downloading given list of chapters, example: -C 1,2,4,7 -c, --cookie            Optional (but recommanded): Provide the path to a text file that contains your cookie.
   -f, --from              Optional: Starting chapter when downloading a serie, default to 0.
   -h, --help              Output usage information
   -m, --max-title-length  Optional: restrict the length of title as the folder name.
-  -n, --name              The name to the chapter, not the title for the serie.
+  -n, --name              Optional: Proride the serie title and override the folder name.
   -o, --output            Optional: The path where downloaded files are saved (default to .).
+  -r, --retry             Optional: Automatically re-download chapters with failed images.
   -s, --slience           Optional: Silence the console output.
   -T, --timeout           Optional: Override the default 10s request timeout.
   -t, --to                Optional: Ending chapter when downloading a serie, defaults to chapter.length - 1.